code-canvas/codeCanvas-Desktop/README.md

 - Download App.js for your platform (Mac, Linux, Windows)
 - Place the codeCanvas files into the 'content' directory in app.js
 - Start the app loader in the main app.js directory
+- Check out the video -> building a simple form using a Bootstrap tool - http://youtu.be/7B5njAEy9Cs

 ##Structure